-- bilitation (the green areas) where natural re-vegetation has occurred and the majority of - vegetation has occurred and the majority of vegetation is still in the seedling and sapling stage, overlay status colours with the following code: Using a GPS, ground truth the perimeter of ponds discussed above, as well as adjacent natural re-vegetated areas.
-Calculate areas potentially available for rehabilitation in km2 and mark on map.
+- 6. Using a GPS, ground truth the perimeter of ponds discussed above, as well as adjacent natural re-vegetated areas. - 7.
+Calculate areas potentially available for rehabilitation in km and mark on map.

 A pair of actual land ownership and status maps are included on the next pages for reference